In This Article

 Feng Shui tip #4: Let in fresh air

-Dimly lit homes with inadequate ventilation tend to feel stale, especially in Singapore’s humid weather.
+Dimly lit minimalist room with inadequate ventilation tend to feel stale, especially in Singapore’s humid weather.
 So, on a sunny day, take some time to open your windows.
 You can feel the magic instantly as you let fresh air and sunlight in.
-This Feng Shui tip takes the least effort but is very effective in bringing a refreshing and happy aura to your place.
+This Feng Shui tip takes the least effort but is very effective in bringing a refreshing and happy aura to your Feng Shui bedroom.

 Feng Shui tip #5: Organise well